Jayashree-D/docs/designs/multihost-physical-led.md

 ## Testing

-The proposed design will be tested in both single and multiple hosts platform.
+The proposed design is tested in a multiple hosts platform.

+***Manual Test***  - The physical LEDs status will be tested using busctl
+                     commands in the hardware.

+***Robot Test***   - The physical LEDs will be tested under robotframework
+                     using REST API in the system LEDs suite.

+***Unit Test***    - The proposed code can be covered by the unit tests which
+                     are already present.